MoTECH01111/Encrypto-Secure-Appication-Development/README.md

-# Encrypto-Secure-Application-Developement
+# Project name Encrypto Messaging Application-Developement

 This web application is a security focused encrypted chat system built with Flask, AES-GCM encryption, Argon2 hashing, CSRF protection, brute-force lockout, and automated Selenium penetration tests for both branches secure and insecure.

 To set up this project you may need to create a .venv

 In your terminal Enter  python -m venv .venv

+On Mac
-Activate the .venv by entering  source .venv/bin/ activate
+Activate the .venv by entering  source .venv/bin/activate

+On Windows
+Activate the by entering .venv\Scripts\activate

-Once your virtual enviroment .venv is activated in your terminal enter pip install -r requirements.txt This will allow you to run the application.
+Once your virtual enviroment .venv is activated in your terminal enter pip install -r requirements.txt This will allow you to run the application using Python app.py The application wil host on <http://127.0.0.1:5000>

 To run the test you may need to install
 brew install --cask chromedriver.

-This will allow you to run the test.
-Ensure the application is running when your run python tests/test.appy on both branches
+For thes test to work the application must be running.
+Ensure the application is running when your run python tests/test.apy on both branches